 Test, Test, Test

 Like prototyping, testing should not be completed in one round.
-Create a prototype, performing user testing with that prototype, and use the test data to refine your product and create a new version that you will then use for more testing.
+Create a prototype, perform user testing with that prototype, and use the test data to refine your product and create a new version that you will then use for more testing.
 The more testing you perform, the more aligned your product will be with your customers’ needs and desires.
-The more you test your prototype, the closer you will get to a manufacturable and sellable product.
+As for commercial industries like aerospace, the prototype may have to go through multiple tests to ensure there are no errors in the design.
+When designing the prototype, aerospace parts manufacturing companies may use aerospace precision machining, advanced SolidWorks modeling, 5-axis machining, and other processes to reduce the chances of errors to keep the quality in check.
+Further, the more you test the prototype, the closer you will get to a manufacturable and sellable product.

 Although it can be tempting to rush through the process to end with a final product that you’re dying to bring to market, this part of the process is the most important.
 You have to remain critical throughout the whole step and only agree to a product that checks all the boxes of style and function that you dreamed of.
 Additionally, you need to be thinking critically about whether or not it works as you imagined and take time to pivot if it’s not.
 And most of all, don’t forget about your customers during this stage.
 Prototyping encourages feedback.
 Remember that a version you like may not be what your customers like.
 Don’t get too attached to any one version and listen to your audience.
 With these tips, you’ll have efficient and effective prototypes every time!